Labour Disruption Information

 A central bargaining process means that items such as teacher salaries and benefits are determined through the provincial collective agreement, rather than through individual school boards.
 Local bargaining can only begin once this process has been completed.

-Will schools close on Monday, October 6?
+Will there be classes on Monday, October 6?

 If ATA members or TEBA vote against the tentative agreement, a province-wide strike is expected to begin on Monday, October 6.
 This means: